LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Introduction

-To address these issues, a new deep neural network structure, called \textbf{L}ightweight and \textbf{E}fficient \textbf{Net}work implemented Using \textbf{D}ual \textbf{C}ontext modules (LEDCNet), is proposed for the extraction of ground objects from UAV remote sensing images.
-It is well known that DenseNet\cite{huang2017densely} has a strong feature extraction ability, but its parameters and calculations are large.
-Moreover, Liu et al.\cite{liu2022convnet} developed a convolutional neural network (CNN) called ConvNeXt, which obtained a superior performance beyond Swin Transformer\cite{liu2021swin} by improving ResNet\cite{he2016deep}.
-Inspired by this, a lightweight high-performance convolutional neural network, named \textbf{L}ightweight \textbf{D}ensely \textbf{C}onnected \textbf{Net}work (LDCNet), is proposed as the backbone structure of the proposed LEDCNet for semantic segmentation of remote sensing images.
-The proposed LEDCNet is an encoder-decoder structure which employ the LDCNet as the encoder with the excellent segmentation results.
-And in the decoder, there are dual context feature extraction modules, combine with the Atrous Spatial Pyramid Pooling (ASPP) module \cite{chen2017rethinking} and the Object Context Representation (OCR) module\cite{yuan2019segmentation}.
-Between ASPP and OCR, the Feature Pyramid Network (FPN)\cite{lin2017feature} module is used to fuse multi-scale features after ASPP operation.
+To address these issues, we propose a new deep neural network structure called LOANet for the extraction of buildings and roads from UAV remote sensing images.
+While DenseNet~\cite{huang2017densely} has strong feature extraction ability, its parameters and calculations are too large.
+Moreover, \cite{liu2022convnet} developed a convolutional neural network (CNN) called ConvNeXt, which achieved superior performance beyond Swin-Transformer~\cite{liu2021swin} by improving ResNet~\cite{he2016deep}.
+Inspired by this, we propose a lightweight, high-performance convolutional neural network named LDCNet, which serves as the backbone structure of LOANet for semantic segmentation of remote sensing images.
+Our goal is to extend LDCNet to become a new generation backbone network for lightweight semantic segmentation algorithms.
+LOANet is an encoder-decoder structure that employs LDCNet as the encoder, which has demonstrated excellent segmentation results.
+In the decoder, we propose an object attention module (OAM) that is combined with the Spatial Pyramid Pooling (ASPP)~\cite{chen2017rethinking}.
+The Feature Pyramid Network (FPN)~\cite{lin2017feature} module is used to fuse multi-scale features after the ASPP and before the OAM.
+These related works can be viewed more clearly in Table \ref{related_works}.

 The main contributions of this paper are as follows.